richard-ui/b_fitness_store/README.md

 # Bugs

 - Once I found a way to implement jQuery's Autocomplete functionality, there was an issue with the list of product suggestions displayed from the search box.
   It would display behind the 'main-nav' and the 'delivery banner' elements.
-I fixed this by customizing the z-index of the 'ui-autocomplete' class in the css file so it would display infront of everything that it should.
+I fixed this by customizing the z-index of the 'ui-autocomplete' class in the base.css file so it would display infront of everything that it should.

 # Testing